2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 #### The role of technology in facilitating exchange

-With the rise of Bitcoin and other cryptocurrencies, our understanding of money as a medium of exchange has evolved.
+With the rise of Bitcoin and other cryptocurrencies, our understanding of money as a medium of exchange has undergone significant evolution.
 Traditional financial systems rely on intermediaries, such as banks, payment processors, and governments, to facilitate transactions.
 However, these intermediaries often add friction in the form of fees, delays, and censorship.
 Bitcoin’s decentralized protocol eliminates the need for intermediaries, resulting in faster, cheaper, and censorship-resistant transactions.

 - **Examples of Bitcoin as a Medium of Exchange**: In countries with hyperinflation or authoritarian governments, Bitcoin is increasingly being used as a medium of exchange, allowing individuals to store and transfer value without fear of government interference or currency devaluation.